openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 Since `frontend` is written in an interpreted language, there is no build step analogous to the maven build we performed for the `backend` component.
 We can proceed directly to specifying the `nodejs` environment from the cluster's software catalog.

-We give this Node.js component the name `frontend`.
+We give this Node.js component the name `frontend`:

 `odo create nodejs frontend`{{execute}}

-`odo` will create a `config.yaml` just like with the `backend` component, and you should see output similar to this:
+`odo` will create a `config.yaml` just like with the `backend` component, and you should see the following output:

 ```
 ✓  Checking component